 Can I still enter the race?

-Entries are accepted up to 17 February 2019 or when the entry limit has been reached.
+Entries are accepted up to midnight 10th March 2024 or sooner if the entry limit has been reached.
 There are no late entries or entries on the day.
-Note – in previous years the civilian entries are normally full by early New Year – please enter early.
+Note – in previous years the entries are normally full by early New Year – please enter early.
 We do not operate a waiting list.

 Has my entry been accepted?

-Questions relating to Army or other armed forces entries should be directed to the Army Athletic Association Web site https://athletics.armysportcontrolboard.com/ or your relevant Service contact.
-All Army and armed forces entries must be made on the official entry form on https://athletics.armysportcontrolboard.com/ .
+Questions relating to Army or other armed forces entries should be directed to the Army Athletic Association Web site Army Athletic Association or your relevant Service contact.
 Please do not enter on-line through the civilian route.

-The Fleet Half Marathon supports Bloodwise (formally known as Leukaemia & Lymphoma Research) and Hampshire and Isle of Wight Air Ambulance.
-For more information about these charities and how to raise funds for them visit our partners page.
+The 2024 Fleet Half Marathon supports the Lions Club of Fleet.
+For more information about this charity and how to raise funds for it visit our partners page.
 However, you are free to represent another charity should you wish to.

-There are absolutely no late entries or entries on the day.
+There are no late entries or entries on the day.

 There is no reserve list.